MaxGrtz/warehouse_planner/README.md

             - but showed less decline in performance with an increase of items in the order
-    - another idea could be to restrict the neighborhood in our implementation by subsampling or just considering changes to the current state in one random position (instead of all positions)
+    - another idea could be to restrict the neighborhood in our implementation by subsampling or just considering changes to the current state in one random position (instead of all positions) -> here we have to consider a tradeoff between computation times and quality of results